(this article was first published in New York Spirit Magazine (October/November 2007) in my then column titled, Enlightened Sex in the City)

 to the FULL you,

 PS: being a happy, turned-on woman means you are, well, TURNED ON and being guided by your sensual intuition. every time i mention this in print or in a live talk, i always get the retort, “yeah, i’ve followed my turn-on and my sensual intuition before, and i cheated on my husband or i gained 20 pounds or i quit my job and ended up in bankruptcy.”

 SO, does following your woman’s intuition mean you end up fat, broke, lonely, demoralized, homeless and toothless?

-i'll set the record straight in an upcoming article, and so i'd LOVE to hear YOUR story of how following your woman's intuition (especially the sensual longings) ended you up in a bad, bad place. email me directly or share your story in the comments below.
+i’ll set the record straight in an upcoming article, and so i’d LOVE to hear YOUR story of how following your woman’s intuition (especially the sensual longings) ended you up in a bad, bad place. email me directly to share your story.